International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Core_Component_Certification.md

 Data Apps and Services have direct contact with primary data, which means that a compromised Data App or Service may compromise the integrity of data.
-However, confidentiality and availability of data is ensured by the measures defined in the Security Architecture of the Industrial Data Space, which strongly limit the potential damage caused by
+However, confidentiality and availability of data is ensured by the measures defined in the Security Architecture of the IDS, which strongly limit the potential damage caused by

 Data Apps and Services.
 Also, Apps and Services will typically use the security features provided by the Connector.
-Therefore, not every Data App or Service to be made available in the Industrial Data Space requires a medium or high assurance level certification.
-However, the automated test suite mentioned above for the basic security level will be integrated in the upload process of each Industrial Data Space App Store.
+Therefore, not every Data App or Service to be made available in the IDS requires a medium or high assurance level certification.
+However, the automated test suite mentioned above for the basic security level will be integrated in the upload process of each IDS App Store.

 #### DAPS